Computer Science (CS)

 CS 4380.
 Parallel Programming.

 This course teaches practical aspects of parallel programming.
-The covered topics include multi-core processors and shared-memory programming, hardware accelerator programming, and distributed-memory machines and message-passing programming.
-The students will gain the knowledge and skills needed for developing parallel software by writing programs for a variety of parallel computers.
-Prerequisite: CS 3339 and CS 3358 both with grades of "C" or better or instructor approval.
+Topics include multi-core processors and shared-memory programming, hardware accelerator programming, and distributed-memory machines, and message-passing programming.
+Students will gain the knowledge and skills needed for developing parallel software by writing programs for a variety of parallel computers.
+Prerequisite: CS 3339 and CS 3360 both with grades of "C" or better.

 Grade Mode: Standard Letter